 Definition and Purpose

-A bill of sale outlines specific transaction details like the items being sold, sale date, purchase price, and both parties’ contact information.
+A bill of sale outlines specific transaction details like the items being sold, the sale date, the purchase price, and both parties’ contact information.
 It serves as evidence of transfer, offering legal protection by proving ownership and the terms agreed upon during the sale.

 Common Uses of a Bill of Sale